addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 <li>Order of visiting nodes: <code>A, B, F, G, E, C, D</code></li>
 </ul>

 <p>Similar to DFS, we need to know if a node is "visited" in order to prevent cycles, i.e., re-visiting a node.
-Typically, BFS is implemented using a queue (FIFO: First-In First-Out) data structure.
+Typically, BFS is implemented using a <a href="https://en.wikipedia.org/wiki/Queue_(abstract_data_type)" target="_blank">queue</a> (FIFO: First-In First-Out) data structure.
 I wouldn't necessarily say that it's impossible to solve it with a stack, but it's definitely not conventional and introduces complexity.</p>

 <p>Fun Fact: in the worst-case scenario (for Trees), a stack-based BFS performs better than a queue-based BFS.
 I'll explain more on this in a different post dedicated to Trees.</p>